 Consider: ambient noise in the room, mobility of the device, compatibility with your hearing aide(s) format of the class etc. You can access further information on adaptive technology and funding options by contacting your advisor at your institution’s accessibility services office.

 - Sign Language Interpreting

 ASL interpreting is an accommodation for students who communicate using sign language.
 The interpreter is professional trained to faithfully and accurately convey the spirit and content of the communication in the classroom.
-In B.C., interpreters are designated as Registered Sign Language Interpreters (RSLIs) and to work in college or universities, they are also typically accredited though the PCAS Post-Secondary Interpreting Screen (PSIS).
-To provide effective access, the interpreter must become familiar with the course content and will prepare and discuss the interpreting preferences and needs with a student.
+In B.C., interpreters are designated as Registered Sign Language Interpreters (RSLIs) and to work in college or universities, they are also typically accredited though the ACE-BC Post-Secondary Interpreting Screen (PSIS).
+Providing effective access, requires the interpreter to be familiar with the course content, prepare and discuss the interpreting preferences and needs with a student.
 Consider: You can review the BC ASL and Oral Interpreting Guidelines by checking our resources page.
 The document explains student, interpreter and institutional responsibilities.

 - TypeWell Transcribing

 TypeWell transcribing is more like real-time captioning rather than note-taking.
 The transcriber uses a laptop computer and specialized software to transcribe the content for the student to view on their own laptop, tablet, or even smartphone.
 Transcripts indicate changes in speakers, environmental cues, and meaning-for-meaning content.Consider: May not be well suited to some math and science courses.
 May present some challenges in group work.
 Allows for autonomy in the classroom and offers an option for the student to speak for themselves, or read out what the student types.